agozillon/syclcc/readme.md

 A native host compiler is assumed to be present; and this may be Clang or GCC.
 Simply modify the `HOST_CXX` entry at the top of the script invoked by `syclcc`.

+The `syclcc` script has been tested using the Intel OpenCL drivers on CPU.
+To ensure ComputeCpp is configured for this, the `COMPUTECPP_TARGET` environment variable should be set to `intel:cpu`.
+This setting can be the difference between runtime success, and a segmentation fault.

 You can also cycle through the version of ComputeCpp targeted by `syclcc` using three helper scripts.
 The scripts should be invoked using the linux `source` command (shown using the bash dot/period operator below), and assume that all